runter-vom-mattenwagen/js-browsertasks/README.md

 - **Add Tasks**: Create new tasks with a name and category.
 - **Category Filtering**: Filter tasks by category for better organization.
 - **Mark Tasks as Completed**: Completed tasks are moved to a separate list.
+- **Mark Tasks as prioritized**: Tasks are colored yellow and moved to beginning of list.
 - **Edit Tasks**: Existing tasks can be edited.
 - **Reactivate Tasks**: Reactivate completed tasks and move them back to the main list.
 - **Persistent Storage**: Tasks are saved in `localStorage` and remain even after a browser restart.
 - **Automatic Category Removal**: Categories with no associated tasks are automatically deleted.
 - **Survive Browser Restarts**: Tasks are stored in `localStorage` for persistence across browser sessions.
+- **Import/Export**: Tasks can be saved to and restored from file.

 ## Installation